-A. Supply Side Decisions and Conclusions
+1.2.1 Supply Side Decisions and Conclusions

-- 1- Maximize the rate of installation of solar photovoltaic (PV) generation for the first 4 years (2019 to 2022) of the plan.
-The recommendation is to issue requests for proposals (RFP) in blocks of approximately 250 MW, and depending on pricing and PREPA's capability to interconnect, continue adding blocks with a goal of interconnecting at least 750 MW and possibly 1,200 MW over this period.
-The RFP should account for PREPA's expected capability to interconnect the renewable, which will be a function of the size and number of projects and it will be unknown until responses are received.
-In all but one LTCE plan analyzed, the installation of PV reaches the maximum allowed capacities as defined to account for an aggressive practical implementation limit for the first 4 years on the plan.
-The one exception is the case where the costs of renewable generation do not drop in Puerto Rico and, in this single case, only 750 MW of renewable generation is added to the system over these years.
-Also, in Scenario 3, which has largely unconstrained limits on PREPA's ability to interconnect new renewable generation and has even lower prices of renewable, 1,500 MW of PV are installed.
-It should be noted that the interconnection of these amounts of PV generation, in such a short time, is a very aggressive approach for an isolated power system. - 2- Install between 500 to 1,100 MW of Battery Energy Storage in the first 4 years of the plan: The amounts of battery energy storage are heavily correlated with the total amounts of PV to be installed and the local energy supply required for the MiniGrids into which the system is expected to segregate during major events.
-For instance, the minimum amounts of BESS observed are 440 MW for the ESM plan and 800 to 1,100 MW for the Scenario 4 and Strategy 2 (designation as S4S2) depending on the load growth.
+- 1. Maximize the rate of installation of solar photovoltaic (PV) generation for the first four years (2019 to 2022) of the plan: Siemens recommends that PREPA issue request for proposals (RFPs) for solar PV in blocks of approximately 250 MW, and depending on pricing and PREPA's capability to interconnect, continue adding blocks with a goal of interconnecting at least 720 MW and possibly 1,200 MW over the first four years of the plan.
+The quantity of solar PV solicited should consider PREPA's expected capability to interconnect the new renewable facilities, which will be a function of the size and number of projects determined after responses are received.
+In all but one LTCE plan analyzed, the installation of PV reaches the maximum allowed new solar PV capacities as defined to account for an aggressive but practical implementation limit for the first five years on the plan.
+The one exception is the case where the costs of renewable generation do not drop in Puerto Rico and, in this single case, only 720 MW of renewable generation is added to the system over these years.
+It should be noted that the development and interconnection of these large amounts of solar PV, in such a short time, is a very aggressive plan for an isolated, island-based power system. - 2.
+Install between 440 MW to 900 MW of Battery Energy Storage in the first four years of the plan: The amounts of battery energy storage are heavily correlated with the total amounts of PV to be installed and the local energy supply required for the MiniGrids into which the system is expected to segregate during major events.
+For instance, the minimum amounts of Battery Energy Storage (BESS) observed are 440 MW for the ESM plan and 800 to 1,100 MW for the Scenario 4 and Strategy 2 (designation as S4S2) depending on the load growth.
 Scenario 1 with no new gas and Scenario 3 have similar levels to those observed for high load of Scenario 4 (1,240 MW max).